Atrovent

 Atrovent is a long-acting inhaler.
 It is used to prevent COPD symptoms from occurring when taken regularly.

-How long does it take for Atrovent to start working?
+How long does Atrovent take to start working?

-Atrovent takes approximately 15 to 30 minutes to start working after taking it.
+Atrovent takes approximately 15 to 30 minutes to take effect after administration.

 Will Atrovent affect my ability to drive or operate machinery?

-It may not be suitable for you to drive a car or operate machinery when using Atrovent, if you experience side effects of dizziness or blurred vision.
+It may not be suitable for you to drive a car or operate machinery while using Atrovent if you experience side effects such as dizziness or blurred vision.

 Treatment information